 FrankenDrift lives on GitHub.
 Downloads for macOS, Linux, and Windows are provided.

 .app. (“Self-contained” meaning that the .NET runtime and all libraries are included.)
 Simply download, place the

 .app in your Applications directory, and run (you’ll probably need to right-click and select “Open” from the context menu to appease Gatekeeper – I don’t have a way to sign these at the moment.)

-- Install the .NET 5.0 SDK.
+- Install the .NET 5.0 Runtime.
 Instructions for most popular distros are available in Microsoft’s documentation.

 The following features are known not to work:

 - save/restore menu entries (typing

 That means: If you’re using FrankenDrift you may not be getting the full experience in the games you’re playing!
 Please don’t judge a game’s presentation based on how it appears in this crutch of an interpreter!